mParticle/audience-sdk/sdk/typescript/README.md

 - `createLocationWithMiles(latitude: number, longitude: number, miles: number)`: Creates a location operand with latitude, longitude, and distance in miles
 - `createLocationWithKilometers(latitude: number, longitude: number, kilometers: number)`: Creates a location operand with latitude, longitude, and distance in kilometers

+### Model Factory

+- `createWithId(id: number, type: string)`: Creates a model with an ID and type
+- `createWithName(name: string, type: string)`: Creates a model with a name and type
+- `createModel(type: string, id: number, name?: string)`: Creates a model with type, ID, and optional name

 ### Utility Functions

 - `createAudience()`: Creates a new AudienceBuilder instance